-- 8. How the flood model determines flood loss costs and flood probable maximum loss levels associated with inland flooding will be reviewed. - 9.
-The methods used to ensure there is no systematic over-estimation or under-estimation of flood loss costs and flood probable maximum loss levels from coastal and inland flooding will be reviewed. - 10.
-All referenced literature will be reviewed, in hard copy or electronic form, to determine applicability.
+- 8. How the flood model determines flood probable maximum loss levels associated with coastal flooding will be reviewed. - 8.9.
+How the flood model determines flood loss costs and flood probable maximum loss levels associated with inland flooding will be reviewed. - 10.
+How the flood model determines flood probable maximum loss levels associated with inland flooding will be reviewed. - 9.11.
+The methods used to ensure there is no systematic over-estimation or under-estimation of flood loss costs and flood probable maximum loss levels from coastal and inland flooding will be reviewed. - 10.12.
+All referenced scientific and technical literature will be reviewed, in hard copy or electronic form, to determine applicability.